 - Be current in all IHMM credential fees

-- Hold a current Certified Environmental Trainer (CET).
+- Hold a current Certified Instructional Trainer (CIT).

 Applying for the CDGT

-- Fill out the CDGT application form here https://www.ihmm.org/
+- Fill out the CDGT application form here IHMM CDGT Application

-- To apply for the CDGT, please email the Applications and Examinations Coordinator a completed CDGT Application with the attached proof or your CET credential.
+- To apply for the CDGT, please email the Applications and Examinations Coordinator a completed CDGT Application with the attached proof or your CIT credential.

 Pay the Application Fee